northloopforensics/VL_See_Recent/README.md

 # VL_See_Recent
-Retrieves recent file access from VLC .ini configuration file.
+Retrieves recent file list from VLC .ini configuration file.

 This executable can be use with KAPE or command line input.
 The relevant Module (mkape) file is available here as well.